Forlì Campus: History

-During the 2000s the branch underwent significant expansion: new pavilions and teaching spaces were inaugurated, including the Teaching Hub (2015), with more than 3,000 study places, the Campus Park (2017), and the Central Pavilion (2018), which strengthened the urban connection with the city centre.
+Since the 2010s, the campus has undergone progressive expansion in both buildings and academic activities: new pavilions and teaching spaces have been opened, including the Teaching Hub (2015), with more than 3,000 study places, and the Campus Park (2017), a landscaped green area equipped for students and residents.
+In 2018, the Central Pavilion was completed, strengthening the urban connection with the city center.

-Following the 2011 university reform, which abolished the faculties, the Forlì branch officially took the updated designation of Forlì Campus, reorganizing its activities into departments and schools.
-In parallel, the academic offer expanded: in addition to the traditional courses in languages and political science, new programs in economics, management, and engineering were activated.
+With the 2011 university reform, which abolished faculties, the center adopted the name Forlì Campus, organizing its activities into departments and schools.
+At the same time, its educational offering was expanded: alongside the historic programs in modern languages for interpreters and translators (SSLMIT) and political science, programs in economics, management, and engineering were introduced, consolidating the campus's role as a multidisciplinary university center with an international orientation.